BroadcomMFD/bridge-for-git-explorer/README.md

 2. Navigate to the **Bridge for Git Mapping Activity** section.

-3. Scroll through the operations for the mapping and optionally right+click and select **View Operation Details** for a particular entry.
+3. Scroll through the operations for the mapping and optionally right-click and select **View Operation Details** for a particular entry.

-   If there are any errors with the operation, the details will provide you with actionable information.
+   If errors occurred, you can see the details with possible solutions.

 4. Check the status of the repository.

    If the added element is in the repository already, you can pull the element back to your cloned repository.

+You can also set a limit to the number of operations to list in the Mapping Activity section.
+By default, the number of operations is 100.
+To change this limit, navigate to VSC **Settings** > **Extensions** > **Bridge for Git Explorer**.

 ## Usage Tips